jocmp/YouTubeMVPDemo/YouTubeMVP-explanation.md

 }
 ```
 The presenter class will handle any interactions with the API, any modifications of the model data,
 and receive user commands from the view.
-For example, if a user swipes-to-refresh,

 #### V is for View
-When we create the Activity, we need a instance of the service and the presenter, and
+When the activity is created it instantiates the service and the presenter, along with any
-then add in any other view information, such as a list to display our YouTube results.
+other view-related information such as a list to display our YouTube results.

 ```java
 public class MainActivity extends AppCompatActivity {